taulfsime/Shelly-Devices-Checker/README.md

    - Desc: Execute the action if the target can't be reached after all attemps
    - Target: IP of device
  - CheckVar
-   - Desc: Execute the action comparion of specific value to target value is successfull
+   - Desc: Execute the action if the comparison of specific value to target value is successful
    - Target: IP of device
    - Var: Key for specific value from device
    - Check: Comparison type, allowed values are higher, lower or equal(should be used only with bool values)